 Tomb Mark of Rabbi Akiva, Tiberias

 Rabbi Akiva was a poor shepherd attending Kalbasavua.
-Falling in love with his daughter, Rachel, she convinced him, at the age of 40 to study and become a Jewish Scholar.
-24 years later, he had thousands of students, yet remind humble and grateful to his wife.
-Rabbi Akiva actively supported the second Jewish revolt against the Romans, and labeled its commander, Shimnon Bar-Kokhba, as Messiah.
-Eventually he was martyred by the Romans in Caesarea, yet by local tradition was buried in Tiberias.
-His wife, Rachel, is said to be buried in Tiberias as well.
+Falling in love with his daughter, Rachel, she convinced him, at 40, to study and become a Jewish Scholar.
+Twenty-four years later, he had thousands of students, yet remained humble and grateful to his wife.
+Rabbi Akiva actively supported the second Jewish revolt against the Romans and labeled its commander, Shimon Bar-Kokhba, as Messiah.
+Eventually, he was martyred by the Romans in Caesarea, yet buried in Tiberias by local tradition.
+His wife, Rachel, is also said to be buried in Tiberias.

 Touring the Tomb Mark of Rabbi Akiva in Tiberias

 Rabbi Akiva’s tomb mark is in upper Tiberias, at the end of “Hagvura” street.
 The site is open for all, every day, free of charge.
-Next to Rabbi Akiva’s tomb mark is another tomb mark, of the Rabbi Moshe Hayyim Luzzatto (the Ramchal), a Rabbi and Kabalist from the 18th century.
+Next to Rabbi Akiva’s tomb mark is another tomb mark of Rabbi Moshe Hayyim Luzzatto (the Ramchal), a Rabbi and Kabbalist from the 18th century.

-A tour to Rabbi Akiva and the Ramchal Tomb Marks can be combined in a tour of Tiberias, and a guided day tour of the Galilee.
+A tour of Rabbi Akiva and the Ramchal Tomb Marks can be combined with a tour of Tiberias and a guided day tour of the Galilee.